 Before retreating, Li Zicheng and his troops burned down many of the palaces and halls inside the Forbidden City.
-When the Qing Dynasty Emperor Shunzhi moved to the imperial city, he spent another 14 years to renovate the main buildings along the central axis of the palace.
-Other destructed buildings were restored from the year 1683 to the year 1695.
+When the Qing Dynasty Emperor Shunzhi moved to the imperial city, he spent another 14 years renovating the main buildings along the central axis of the palace.
+Other destroyed buildings were restored from the year 1683 to the year 1695.
 The most essential renovation wherein alterations and enlargements were made was during the reign of Emperor Qianlong.
 The restoration started in 1735 and was completed in 1796.
 It has returned the Forbidden City to its previous scale and beauty.

 Transformed to a Palace Museum for the Public

 When the Qing Dynasty was defeated in 1911 after three centuries of ruling the country, Emperor Puyi resigned and the Forbidden City ceased to function as China’s political center.
 However, the emperor was permitted to stay and live in the Forbidden City until 1924.
 In the year 1925, the Forbidden City was converted into a Palace Museum and opened to the general public.
 Since then, the mystery of the royal city was revealed gradually and became known to the common people.

 Cultural Relics Removal during War

 When the Sino-Japanese War started, millions of rare treasures and cultural relics were packed and put into more than 15 thousand boxes.
 They were then transported to Shanghai making them safe from being destroyed because of the war.
 They were later transported to Nanjing and then to the Sichuan province.
 The treasures were stored in 3 various locations until 1945 which marked the end of the war.